SuperfieldCU/ConsistentLocalizationKH1/README.md

 | Thundagun Band | Thundaza Band | |
 | Three Stars | Celestriad | |

+### Equipment
+The Dream Shield for Goofy increases his MP by 1, but the description mistakenly says that it increases it by 2.
+This was fixed.

 ### Gummi
 The hyphen in the name of all Gummi parts was changed to a forward slash; only the ones that received an additional change on top of that are listed below.